lbernardomaia/superhero/README.md

 ﻿***SuperHeroes:***

-Project that exposes json endpoint about Superheroes.
+Project that exposes json endpoints about Superheroes.

 The application was developed using: